-Other examples of decarbonization include improving energy efficiency and developing carbon capture and storage technologies.
+Other examples include improving energy efficiency and developing carbon capture and storage technologies.
 Energy efficiency measures can help reduce the amount of energy we use, which can lead to lower emissions.
 Carbon capture and storage technologies can capture carbon dioxide emissions from power plants and other industrial facilities and store them underground.

 Some examples of decarbonization commitments and success:

 - Costa Rica is aiming to become carbon-neutral by 2050.
 The country has already achieved impressive feats, such as producing over 99% of its electricity from renewable sources and planting trees to offset the remaining emissions.

 - Sweden has reduced its greenhouse gas emissions by over 25% since 1990 while maintaining strong economic growth.
 This was achieved through a combination of measures such as investing heavily in clean energy and improving public transport systems.
 They also have the highest carbon price, which has helped to reduce the number of people using it.

 There are many other examples around the world, and the number of countries and cities committed to decarbonization is growing.

 Thought Leader Perspective: Joyce Parton, SVP of Energy

 Decarbonization, and the components included, are at the top of many community and business plans.
 We asked Joyce Parton, Senior VP of Energy at ms consultants, for her perspective on decarbonization and the industry.

 What are the most important challenges to decarbonization?